wesdollar/geek-source/requirements/06-product-page/README.md

 ### Similar Products
  * Use products api to pull items from this products parent category
  * Carousel
  * expand size of image in tile 10% on hover
  * No more than 10 items
+ * Left/Right buttons disable functionally and visually when at either end of list
+ * For each item, display image, product name, rating information, price, and shopping cart icon
+ * Clicking any part of the card will navigate to the product page, including the cart icon

+### Similar Products
+ * get products from recently viewed
+ * Carousel
+ * expand size of image in tile 10% on hover
+ * No more than 10 items